p3pp3-hash/ginlongfy/README.md

 First public release.

 ## Ginlongfy introduction
-Collect data from a second generation Ginlong/Solis inverter equipped with a WIFI stick after the discontinue support on Ginlong
+Collect data from a second generation Ginlong Wind and Solar Inverter equipped with a WIFI stick after the discontinue support on Ginlong
 Monitoring website (http://www.ginlongmonitoring.com/) without to connect to internet.
 The script collect data in json format and read always the last update data into the file to keep update and sync Domoticz.

 ## Configuring the inverter